Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 "Even the army realized they had done something wrong and that this was more toxic than they thought before," Jordt says.

 Even though there is a limited amount of research on this new coronavirus, there are studies from China and Italy about how other irritants, such as smoking and air pollution, affect COVID-19.
-These studies indicate that tear gas could also make people more likely to develop severe illness, says Dr. John Balmes, a pulmonologist at the University of California, San Francisco and an expert with the American Thoracic Society
+These studies indicate that tear gas could also make people more likely to develop severe illness, says Dr. John Balmes, a pulmonologist at the University of California, San Francisco and an expert with the American Thoracic Society.

 "I actually think we could be promoting COVID-19 by tear gassing protesters," says Balmes.
 "It causes injury and inflammation to the lining of the airways."